Shakti: Tantric resolution of Jungian psychology

 This imaginal transformation of the couple also involves transmission of energy currents by which "the goddess Shakti seeks to create an imprint or image in human form," states Madden, "The divine intentionally comes into a human form."
 This tantric phenomenon is analogous with the notion of Jungian individuation, in which "the self of the psyche seeks us," to percolate higher consciousness.
 Both Tantrism and Jungian psychology stress upon temenos – body being a sacred container, and emphasize the accessibility of "the numinous and mystical in the physical and phenomenal realm".
-Tantric practice by clarifying analytical psychology thus offers insight into how the feminine and the inclusion of body can transform spiritual growth.
+By clarifying analytical psychology, Tantra thus offers an insight into how the feminine and the inclusion of body can transform spiritual growth.

-Shakti and Psychoanalysis
+Psychoanalysis

+Maternal figure

-Traditional Hindu mythology features a central role for matriarchal power as seen in the powerful presence of the mother goddess, variously referred to as Devi, Parvati, Durga or Kali.
-The mother goddess is the embodiment of Shakti and is the life-giving, generative power of the universe.
+Shakti has been extensively interpreted in religious-anthropological texts.
+Hindu mythology features a central role for matriarchal power as seen in the powerful presence of the mother goddess, variously referred to as Devi, Parvati, Durga or Kali.
+The mother goddess is the embodiment of Shakti and the life-giving, generative power of the universe.

-Shakti has been extensively interpreted in religious and anthropological texts.
-Sigmund Freud called Shakti "libido that cannot be simply repressed."
-In psychodynamics perspective, Shakti represents an "overwhelming conscious or unconscious feminine primal force or combined parental object".
 Shakti symbolizes the idealized omnipotent mother.
 In the myth of Ganesha, Parvati alone creates her son from her own body or the earth in the absence of a father.
 This myth portrays Shakti as a combined parental figure opposing the triadic dynamic of mother-father-child, and represents the triumph of mother-son relationship over husband and wife.

-Psychoanalyst Julia Kristeva in her book Powers of Horror argues that in resolving the oedipus complex, the mother figure is defiled and subjected to abjection.
-The maternal body gets associated with impurity (blood, excrement, etc.), in contrast to symbolic paternal consciousness.
-Kristeva states art and religious rituals prevent the erosion of maternal and paternal boundaries so that individuals do not succumb irretrievably into the comforting dyadic relationship with the mother and lose their own identity.
-Nevertheless, Ganesha, unlike his 'phallic' brother Kartikeya, is depicted as lacking in an ideal masculine body and becomes an ascetic-ceasing to be a paternal figure, thus pleases his father Shiva, and achieves resolution of any oedipal crisis.
+In psychodynamic perspective, Shakti represents an "overwhelming conscious or unconscious feminine primal force or combined parental object".
+Sigmund Freud called Shakti "libido that cannot be simply repressed."
+In Indian religious life, Prapatti (surrender) to divine comes from an overwhelming love of God.
+However, the primacy of the son-mother dynamic over that of lover-lover in Indian culture, may render a male lover of the Goddess reflect an Incest taboo.
+Psychoanalyst Julia Kristeva in her book Powers of Horror, argues that in resolving an individuals oedipus complex, the mother figure is irrevocably defiled and is subjected to abjection.
+The maternal body is associated with impurity (blood, excrement, etc.), in contrast to the symbolic paternal consciousness.
+Kristeva states that art and religious rituals help prevent the erosion of the maternal and paternal boundaries, thereby allowing an individual to not succumb irretrievably into the comforting dyadic relationship with the mother and lose identity.
+The oedipal crisis is resolved in the case of Ganesha by depicting him as lacking in an ideal masculine body, who, thus unlike his 'phallic' brother Kartikeya, becomes an ascetic, ceases to be a paternal figure and pleases his ascetic father Shiva.